Harris and Lizzo praise Detroit — in contrast to Trump — ahead of an Atlanta rally with Usher

 She will get more star power later Saturday when she holds a rally in Atlanta featuring another wildly popular singer, Usher.

-Democrats hope an expansive organizing effort will boost Harris against Trump in the campaign's final weeks.

-Associated Press writers Matt Brown in Detroit and Will Weissert and Fatima Hussein in Washington contributed.
+Associated Press writers Matt Brown in Detroit, Charlotte Kramon in Atlanta and Will Weissert and Fatima Hussein in Washington contributed.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.